dada878/MCPEDL-TOP/README_En.md

 ## Functions and instructions for use
 - 1.Select month and input the quantity for you want crawl addons
 - 2.Click the confirm button and waiting for progress bar finish
-- 3.Open the generated file of mods.html
+- 3.Open the generated file of mods.html to check result

 ![image](https://user-images.githubusercontent.com/37009584/139248701-714adfbc-e2fd-4b32-bed8-a98bfc2376da.png)